MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

 When a route points to a missing controller, a namespace without a controller or a controller without an action, you now get an exception rather than a 404, which would often confuse people.
 Additionally, you get an exception when when auto-rendering fails or a call to render cannot render a response, which would often appear to hang (while it actually was trying to wait for a delayed response that was never going to happen).

-Finally we've simplified some of the routing method names themselves.
+We've even simplified some of the routing method names themselves.
 We've removed the lesser-used `detour` and `route` methods in favor of the more generic `any` method.
 We've renamed method that designates which HTTP methods to respond to (usually when picking several but not all of them, e.g. `GET` and `POST` but not `any`) from `via` to `methods`.
 We've also renamed the method that designates conditional routing from `over` to `requires`.